momostarsky/imebra_git/docs/compiling_imebra.rst

 - a modern C++ compiler (GCC, clang, Visual Studio, etc)
 - CMake version 2.8 or newer (https://cmake.org/)
-- JDK (only if you want to build the Java version)
-- Android SDK & NDK (only if you want to build the Android version)

 Building Imebra
 ...............